 Also provided the client with advice on Pension Sharing Orders and whether his wife had a claim for spousal maintenance.
 Finally, gave advice as to the ability to ring fence certain assets that were obtained prior to the marriage.

-Reminded my client that at all times, full and frank disclosure must be made and that an agreement reached must be a fair and reasonable one.
+Reminded my client that at all times, full and frank disclosure of financial assets must be made and that an agreement reached must be a fair and reasonable one.

-Client received an order that ring fenced 20% of the total assets as they were accumulated prior to the marriage and of the 80% that remained he kept a further 50% with no spousal maintenance payable to his wife.
+Client received a Court Order that ring fenced 20% of the total assets as they were accumulated prior to the marriage and of the 80% that remained he kept a further 50% with no spousal maintenance payable to his wife.

 Client Testimonial “This has been a very difficult and stressful time for me, however I am very grateful for the advice that you gave and your constant help which enabled me to keep going when I wanted to just throw the towel in.”